 Independent working time(20 minutes)

 - Direct your students to access a computer or tablet.
 Have them search for their state online and select at least three articles to read and record important information.

 - Ask your students to combine the information they found from both the print and digital sources.
 Make sure they have at least three facts from each.

-- Enrichment: Have your students create either a print or digital brochure that has facts about the states they researched.
+- Have your students create either a print or digital brochure that has facts about the states they researched.